Bob Takes Control–With Help From His Team

 How to Find Your Healthcare Team

-Coastal Medical is a Blue Cross Advance Primary Care practice, recognized for creating a team of healthcare professionals to improve the quality, convenience, and cost of your healthcare.
-Blue Cross partners with Advance Primary Care practices to bring our members:
+Coastal Medical is a patient-centered medical home, recognized for creating a team of healthcare professionals to improve the quality, convenience, and cost of your healthcare.
+BCBSRI partners with patient-centered medical homes to bring our members:

-- Free visits with a nurse care manager.
+- No-cost visits with a nurse care manager.

 If you need help managing an ongoing health issue like diabetes or achieving a wellness goal such as losing weight, you can work with a nurse care manager.

-Some Advance Primary Care practices offer a pharmacist who will help you review and understand your medications.
+Some patient-centered medical homes offer a pharmacist who will help you review and understand your medications.
 The pharmacist can also offer suggestions for lowering your medication costs.

 - Extended hours.

-Some Advance Primary Care practices have extended hours, including nights and weekends.
+Some patient-centered medical homes have extended hours, including nights and weekends.

 Patient-centered medical homes may offer classes and education on diabetes and other health issues.